mike99mac/minimy-mike99mac/README.md

 - Install and configure Minimy
 - Start Minimy and use it!

-This document  is based on *The smart boombox cookbook* which has more details on the construction of the *boombox*.
+This document  is based on *The smart boombox cookbook* which has more details on the construction of the enclosure.
 See: https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf

 ## Acquire the hardware
-The minimum recommended hardware is a Raspberry Pi (RasPi) 4B with at least 4 GB of memory.
+The minimum recommended hardware is a Raspberry Pi (RasPi) 4B with 4 or 8 GB of memory.
 Yes, they're still hard to get, but not impossible.

 A Rasberry Pi 400, also with at least 4GB, is another option.
 On the boombox enclousres, having the CPU offboard frees up space to house lithium-ion batteries.